mohanmca/MohanLearningGround/src/main/md/Tools/Sql/Effective_SQL.md

 * on some db, defining a referential integrity constraint automatically creates an index on the foreign key column(s), so there may be an added performance benefit when performing a join
 * it is good practice creating an index to optimize constraint checking. (on db that doesn't automatically create index)

+## Item 7: Be Sure Your Table Relationships Make Sense

+1. Carefully examine whether it really makes sense to combine tables that appear to contain similar columns in order to simplify relationships.
+   1. Customer, Vendor, Employee - all might looks same, but can be better separated despite there could be few employee himself a vendor
+2. You can create a join between columns in two tables as long as the data types match (or can be implicitly casted), but a relationship is valid only if the columns are in the same domain.
+However, it is optimal to have the same data types on both sides of the join.
+3. Check whether you are in fact dealing with structured data before including it in your data model.
+If the data is semistructured, make the necessary provisions.
+4. It is usually helpful to clearly identify the goals of a data model to help you assess whether a given design justifies the added complexity or anomalies due to simplifications and the design of the applications using the data model.
+5. If Product has multiple attributes, they can be separate table in named ProductAttributes instead of designing them as a column in Product Table

+## When 3NF Is Not Enough, Normalize More

+1. Higher normal forms are likely to be already achieved in most data models.
+Therefore, you need to watch for cases where higher normal forms are explicitly violated.
+It is more likely for tables that have composite keys or participate in several many-to-many relationships.
+2. Fourth normal form can be violated by the special case where all possible combinations of two unrelated attributes on an entity must be enumerated for that entity.
+3. Fifth normal form deals with ensuring that all join dependencies are implied by candidate keys, meaning that you should be able to constrain what are valid values for a candidate key based on the individual elements.
+This can happen only if the key is composite.
+4. Sixth normal form deals with reducing the relations to only one non-key attribute generally, thus resulting in an explosion of tables, but enabling us to never need to define a nullable column.
+5. Testing for lossless decomposition can be an effective tool for detecting if your table violates higher normal forms.

+## Item 9: Use Denormalization for Information Warehouses

+1. A concern with fully normalized tables is that normalized data means joins between tables.
+The more joins there are, the more difficult it is for the optimizer to find the best possible execution plan, which can hurt the performance of reads.
+2. Denormalized databases work well under heavy read loads, because the data is present in fewer tables and the need for joins lessens or entirely disappears, thus resulting in faster selects.
+3. It is impossible to print exact copies of invoices at a later date unless you maintain history about the customer’s address.
+However, if you keep a copy of the customer’s address information at the time of invoicing on the Invoices table, it becomes straightforward.
+4. Storing calculated values are allowed for DW
+5. Yet another possibility relates to the use of repeating groups.
+If a common requirement is to compare month-to-month performance, storing all 12 months in a single row reduces the number of rows that need to be retrieved.

 ## String concatenation
 1. Concat(Concat(param1, Param2), "Param3")